pop-os/docs/src/customize-pop/accessibility-seeing.md

 ### Follow Mouse Cursor & Half Screen Zoom

 Select a portion of the screen to display the rendered zoom effect.
-If `Follow mouse cursor` remains selected, the `Top Half` and `Bottom Half` options will render the zoom effect to an unfixed narrow band of the screen.
-The `Left Half` and `Right Half` options will render the zoom effect to an unfixed rectangular portion of the screen.
+If `Follow mouse cursor` remains selected, the `Top Half` and `Bottom Half` options will render the zoom effect to an unfixed horizontal band of the screen.
+The `Left Half` and `Right Half` options will render the zoom effect to an unfixed vertical band of the screen.

 <video autoplay loop>
     <source src="/images/accessibility-settings/half-zoom.webm" />